 Don’t miss this French Onion Chicken recipe!
-Tender, juicy chicken that melts in your mouth with a touch of spice and fresh veggies.
+Tender, juicy sauteed chicken with the flavors of French onion soup.
+A quick comfort food meal!

 This dish is utterly the best comfort food you can find.
 Lots of delicious caramelized onions, swiss cheese, and perfectly roasted chicken are sure to please even the pickiest eaters.